Survey of Deposit-accepting Intermediaries: Chartered Banks, Trust Companies, Caisses Populaires and Credit Unions

 This annual survey is a census of the deposit-accepting intermediary population in Canada above a $25 million revenue threshold.
-Deposit-accepting intermediaries include domestic and foreign banks, foreign bank branches in Canada, trust companies, credit unions (local and central) and caisses populaires.
+Deposit-accepting intermediaries include domestic and foreign banks, trust companies, credit unions (local and central) and caisses populaires.
 The survey collects national level, fiscal year, consolidated financial information on different elements of the income statement and balance sheet of deposit intermediation; the information is collected by a profile of activity including retail banking, (personal and commercial), corporate and institutional finance, electronic financial services, treasury and investment banking, fiduciary services and other services.
 The survey also collects non-financial information, for example, type of organization, possible joint ventures, number of employees.
-The survey is currently administered as part of the Unified Enterprise Survey Program.

 Reference period: The 12-month fiscal period for which the final day occurs on or between January 1st of the reference year and March 31st of the following year

 Collection period: Approximately within 90 days of the end of the fiscal year.